yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 >To be specific, **for many urban families, the financial burdens of housing, healthcare, and particularly education are already immense.** For instance, **the intense competition in education forces parents to invest heavily in extracurricular activities for even one child, making the idea of stretching these finite resources for a third child financially unfeasible.**
 >
->Another significant factor that supports my position is **the profound shift in social norms and individual aspirations.**
+>Another significant factor that supports my position is **the major change in what young people want from life today.**
 >
->This can be seen in **how many young people today prioritize their careers and personal freedom over the traditional value of having a large family.** A clear example of this is **the "motherhood penalty," where many women are reluctant to have more children for fear of sacrificing their career progression in a society with insufficient childcare support.**
+>This can be seen in **how today's young people care more about their jobs and personal freedom than having many children.** A clear example of this is **that many women worry that having more children will hurt their career chances, especially when there isn't enough help with childcare.**

->[!note] 结果与反思（Results & Reflection）
->
->Looking at the broader implications, this trend/policy could lead to **a situation where China's demographic crisis, including an aging population and a shrinking workforce, continues to worsen despite the relaxed policy, potentially leading to long-term economic stagnation.**
->
->Of course, we should also acknowledge that **the policy is a necessary first step to remove legal restrictions and signals the government's serious attention to the population issue.
-It will help a small fraction of couples who already wished for a third child.** However, this benefit seems less critical when compared to the problems I've mentioned.

 >[!note] 结尾与展望（Ending & Exhoration）
 >
->In conclusion, based on the analysis of **the prohibitive economic cost of child-rearing** and **the fundamental shift in social values**, I maintain my position that **the three-child policy by itself will have a very limited impact on actually boosting birth rates.**
+>In conclusion, based on the analysis of **the high cost of raising children** and **the major change in what young people want from life**, I maintain my position that **the three-child policy by itself will not greatly increase China's birth rates.**
->
->Therefore, the path forward is not to simply accept or reject **this policy**, but to **accompany it with a comprehensive package of substantive supporting measures, such as financial subsidies, affordable childcare, and stronger protections for working mothers.** It is crucial that we focus on maximizing its benefits while actively managing its risks.

 <h2 id="topic_05"></h2>

 ##### T5: Xinhua News Agency reports that the market for plastic surgery in China is expected to grow to US$46 billion by 2022.
 Is it a positive or negative trend?
-Provide reasons to support your answer
+Provide reasons to support your answer（膨胀的整容市场）

-> [!note] 背景与观点（Context & Claim）
+>[!note] 背景与观点（Context & Claim）
 >
-> The issue of **the booming plastic surgery market in China** has become a major point of discussion recently, reflecting a significant trend in our society.
+>The issue of **China's growing plastic surgery market** has become a major point of discussion recently, reflecting a significant trend in our society.
 >
-> This topic is complex, with various viewpoints and potential impacts.
+>This topic is complex, with various viewpoints and potential impacts.
 It presents both clear opportunities and significant challenges.
 >
-> After careful consideration, I believe that **this trend is largely negative, because its societal and health-related harms far outweigh its individual benefits.**
+>After careful consideration, I believe that **this trend is mostly bad for society because the dangers and problems it creates are much bigger than any benefits it might bring.**

 >[!note] 分析与论证（Analysis & Arguments）
 >
->The primary reason for my view is **that it promotes a very narrow and often harmful standard of beauty.**
+>The primary reason for my view is **that the plastic surgery boom creates unhealthy beauty standards.**
 >
->To be specific, **social media and advertising constantly push a single type of look—often called the "internet-celebrity face"—which makes many young people feel anxious and insecure about their own natural appearance.** For instance, **we see a growing number of people pursuing the exact same features, like a high-bridged nose or unnaturally large eyes, which erodes individuality and aesthetic diversity.**
+>To be specific, **social media and ads keep showing the same "perfect" look, which makes many young people feel bad about how they naturally look.** For instance, **more and more people want the exact same features, like a thin nose or big eyes, which means everyone starts looking the same instead of being unique.**
 >
->Another significant factor that supports my position is **that the explosive growth of this market has led to serious health and safety risks.**
+>Another significant factor that supports my position is **that this fast-growing industry has created serious safety problems.**
 >
->This can be seen in **how the huge demand has outpaced effective government regulation.
-This has resulted in a large number of unlicensed clinics and unqualified practitioners operating illegally.** A clear example of this is **that news reports frequently expose tragic stories of botched surgeries that cause permanent damage or even death, highlighting the real dangers that many vulnerable consumers face.**
+>This can be seen in **how there are now many illegal clinics and fake doctors because the government can't control everything that's happening so quickly.** A clear example of this is **that we often hear terrible news stories about surgeries that go wrong and hurt people badly or even kill them, showing how dangerous this trend can be.**

->[!note] 结果与反思（Results & Reflection）
->
->Looking at the broader implications, this trend/policy could lead to **a society where more and more people, especially the youth, suffer from low self-esteem and body image issues.
-It risks creating a vicious cycle where individuals constantly feel the need to "fix" themselves to meet an impossible and uniform standard.**
->
->Of course, we should also acknowledge that **for a small group of people, such as accident victims or those with congenital defects, corrective plastic surgery can be a very positive and life-changing tool to rebuild confidence.** However, this benefit seems less critical when compared to the problems I've mentioned.

 >[!note] 结尾与展望（Ending & Exhoration）
 >
 >In conclusion, based on the analysis of **the promotion of toxic beauty standards** and **the severe public health risks**, I maintain my position that **the widespread social anxiety and physical dangers associated with this trend make it more of a problem than a solution for our society.**
->
->Therefore, the path forward is not to simply accept or reject **this trend**, but to **actively promote more diverse beauty standards in our media and education, and for the government to enforce much stricter regulations on the entire industry to protect its citizens.** It is crucial that we focus on maximizing its benefits while actively managing its risks.

 <h2 id="topic_06"></h2>

 ##### T6: Do you think today’s college students spend too much time on the social media?
 Why is that?
-What are the possible benefits and risks?
+What are the possible benefits and risks?（使用过多社交媒体）

 >[!note] 背景与观点（Context & Claim）
 >
->The issue of **whether today's college students spend too much time on social media** has become a major point of discussion recently, reflecting a significant trend in our society and modern education.
+>The issue of **whether today's college students spend too much time on social media** has become a major point of discussion recently, reflecting a significant trend in our society.
 >
 >This topic is complex, with various viewpoints and potential impacts.
 It presents both clear opportunities and significant challenges.
 >
->After careful consideration, I believe that **while social media offers some benefits, the time spent is often excessive, and the risks to mental health and productivity are becoming increasingly serious.**
+>After careful consideration, I believe that **while social media has some good points, most students spend way too much time on it, and this is causing serious problems for their mental health and studies.**

 >[!note] 分析与论证（Analysis & Arguments）
 >
->The primary reason for my view is **that social media, despite its risks, serves as an essential tool for information access and social connection for students.**
+>The primary reason for my view is **that social media can be helpful for students to get information and stay connected with others.**
 >
->To be specific, **students use these platforms to stay updated on news, join academic discussion groups, and maintain contact with friends and family, which is crucial for their support system.** For instance, **a student might be in a WeChat or WhatsApp group for a class project while also following experts in their field on other platforms, showing its dual role in social and academic life.**
+>To be specific, **students use these apps to read news, join study groups, and talk with friends and family, which helps them feel supported and connected.** For instance, **a student might be in a WeChat group for homework help while also following teachers or experts on other apps, showing how it can be useful for both social life and learning.**
 >
->Another significant factor that supports my position is **the serious negative impact that excessive use can have on mental health and academic focus.**
+>Another significant factor that supports my position is **that spending too much time on social media can really hurt students' mental health and ability to focus on schoolwork.**
 >
->This can be seen in **how the curated, perfect lives displayed online can lead to social comparison, anxiety, and a "Fear of Missing Out," or FOMO.
-The endless scrolling is also a major distraction from deep work.** A clear example of this is **that numerous studies have shown a correlation between high social media usage and increased rates of depression.
-Also, many students find they've lost hours to apps like TikTok when they should have been studying.**
+>This can be seen in **how seeing other people's "perfect" lives online makes many students feel bad about themselves and worry they're missing out on something.
+Also, scrolling through apps for hours stops them from focusing on important work.** A clear example of this is **that many studies show that students who use social media a lot are more likely to feel depressed.
+Plus, lots of students realize they've wasted hours on apps like TikTok when they should have been studying.**

->[!note] 结果与反思（Results & Reflection）
->
->Looking at the broader implications, this trend/policy could lead to **a generation with shorter attention spans and potentially weaker face-to-face communication skills.
-The constant need for online validation could also negatively affect long-term self-esteem.**
->
->Of course, we should also acknowledge that **in today's world, a certain amount of social media engagement is almost necessary for networking, joining communities, and even for professional development.** However, this benefit seems less critical when compared to the problems I've mentioned.

 >[!note] 结尾与展望（Ending & Exhoration）
 >
->In conclusion, based on the analysis of **its role as a vital tool for connection** and **its serious risks to mental well-being and productivity**, I maintain my position that **for many students, the balance has tipped too far, where the excessive time spent online results in more harm than good.**
+>In conclusion, based on the analysis of **social media's helpful role in keeping people connected** and **its serious harm to mental health and school performance**, I maintain my position that **most students are spending too much time online, and this is causing more problems than benefits.**
->
->Therefore, the path forward is not to simply accept or reject **social media**, but to **actively develop better 'digital wellness' habits.
-It is crucial that we focus on using these platforms more consciously, for example by setting time limits, and prioritizing real-life interactions.** It is crucial that we focus on maximizing its benefits while actively managing its risks.

 <h2 id="topic_07"></h2>